TanYa-Go/Movie-Quiz/README.md

 ## **Project Goals**

-Goal of this project was to create an app using HTML, CSS and JavaScript.
-I've deciced to create a movie quiz that is fun to play and that contains interesting movie trivia so user can learn something new while playing.
+Goal of this project was to create an app using HTML, CSS and JavaScript, focusing on JavaScript.
+I've deciced to create a movie quiz using an API.
+Idea for the project is to create a quiz that is fun to play and also contains interesting movie trivia so user can learn something new while playing.